laptise/Next-on-Nest/README.md

 - `/api` is Routed to Nest.js

+- also `/public` is served to static files for next.js

 So if you call `/api`, then it calls `AppController.getHello` And if you call `/`, then the `client/pages/index.tsx` will be displayed